Jambrisak/MiGGoINDEX/README.md

 - Now when the user goes to the "app" the user has to login or create an account to see the Index page.
 ##### ToDo
 - Make the buttons open the different autoforms.
+- Make the graph show data from the users selection.
+- Make the log in button / create button direct the user to proper page ie. Create button -> Startup information.
+Login button -> Home Page.
+- Make the color theme chosen display on the page.

 ##### Project Documentation
 - The start of the project was quite difficult for me, where i felt i did not realy know who to build anything of this.
 But I decided to take it one step at a time to showcase all the different things on at a time.
 This because i did not know how to put everything together, so instead i chose to showcase everything seperatly.